List of content you will read in this article:

 What is the difference between dynamic and static web servers?

-There are two types of web servers dynamic web servers and static web servers.
+There are two types of web servers: dynamic and static.

 1. The static web servers are fixed where the content cannot be changed or updated.
 It has HTTP software and a computer.
 It is considered static because the server sends the requested file as it is present to the browser.

-2. The dynamic web server consists of the web server and the software, like the database, along with the application server.
+2. The dynamic web server consists of the web server and the software, like the database and the application server.
 This is considered dynamic because the application server sends the updated files before they are sent to the browser.

 Best Web Server Software List